ibm-cloud-docs/account/faqs-iam.md

 {: faq}

 You can [check the number of policies in an account](/docs/account?topic=account-policy-limits) by using the CLI to ensure that you don't hit the limit for your account.

+## What does it mean for a user to be in pending state?
+{: #pending-user}
+{: faq}

+A user who is list as `Pending` is a user who has been invited to {{site.data.keyword.cloud_notm}} but who hasn't accepted their invitation.
+On the Users page, the management actions for these users include resending the invitation or cancelling the invitation.

+When inspecting access group memberships or access policies in your account, you might see memberships or policies related to pending users that were created as part of the invite.
+These display with an IAM ID that uses the `BSS-`.
+This IAM ID is a placeholder for the memberships and policies until the user accepts the invitation.
+And, since the user hasn't registered with {{site.data.keyword.cloud_notm}}, they can't retrieve an IAM access token to leverage the assigned acccess.
+When the user accepts the invitation and registers with {{site.data.keyword.cloud_notm}}, the ID in these memberships and policies is replaced with their assigned IAM ID.